Chicago Shakespeare Theater: Background

-The company's present artistic director Barbara Gaines founded the theater in 1986, when it began performances on the roof of the Red Lion Pub in the city's Lincoln Park neighborhood.
+The company's founding artistic director Barbara Gaines formed the theater in 1986, when it began performances on the roof of the Red Lion Pub in the city's Lincoln Park neighborhood.
 In 1999, the company received permission to build its permanent home: a two-venue facility at Navy Pier.

 Productions at the theater include works from the Shakespearean canon as well as other plays and musicals.
 In addition to its own original productions, the Chicago Shakespeare Theater also hosts touring productions from other theater companies.

 Chicago Shakespeare Theater is part of Theatre Communications Group (TCG), the Shakespeare Theatre Association of America (STAA) and National Alliance for Musical Theatre (NAMT) and the National Council of Teachers of English (NCTE).

 History

-Chicago Shakespeare Theater was founded as the Chicago Shakespeare Workshop by current Artistic Director Barbara Gaines in 1986, a name which was changed a year later to the Chicago Shakespeare Repertory and finally in 1999 to Chicago Shakespeare Theater.
+Chicago Shakespeare Theater was founded as the Chicago Shakespeare Workshop by former Artistic Director Barbara Gaines in 1986, a name which was changed a year later to the Chicago Shakespeare Repertory and finally in 1999 to Chicago Shakespeare Theater.
 It performed its first twelve seasons in residency at the Ruth Page Theater, where it performed titles ranging from better-known Shakespeare plays such as Hamlet and King Lear as well as lesser-known titles such as Troilus and Cressida and Timon of Athens.
 Although the theater was critically lauded for its innovative approach to classic works, it was limited by the age and spatial restrictions of the Ruth Page Theater and began looking for a new performance space in the late 1990s.

 In 1997, CST announced its plans to move from the Ruth Page to a new facility located at Navy Pier, a place better known for its family attractions and in fact the most popular tourist attraction in the Midwest.
 The move was accompanied by a public relations blitz, which even involved Mayor Richard M. Daley naming April 23, 1997, as Shakespeare Repertory Day.
 The company began a large-scale capital campaign to finance the move, and opened its 1999-2000 season in its new, state-of-the-art facility.
 Since then, CST has grown from the third-largest theater company in Chicago to the third-largest in the entire Midwest, at a rate 400% faster than the industry growth trend.

 Facilities

 Chicago Shakespeare Theater has, since October 1999, been in residence in a purpose built, seven-story, 75000 m2 facility at Chicago's Navy Pier, which houses its box office, administrative offices, and performance venues.
 The first performance at this facility was Eric Idle reading from his novel The Road to Mars.

-The 510-seat Courtyard Theater, which is the primary production venue for CST, features state-of-the-art technology and acoustics together with a versatile thrust stage and deep proscenium, that create a flexible performance space.
-A second theater, the 200-seat black box "Upstairs" space, is devoted to smaller but still-popular productions such as The Second City's smash hit, Romeo and Juliet Musical: The People Vs. Friar Laurence, The Man Who Killed Romeo and Juliet.
+The 510-seat Courtyard Theater, which is the primary production venue for CST, has a thrust stage and deep proscenium.
+A second theater, the 200-seat black box "Upstairs" space, is devoted to smaller but still-popular productions such as The Second City's Romeo and Juliet Musical: The People Vs. Friar Laurence, The Man Who Killed Romeo and Juliet.